An Integrated Quadratic Reconstruction for Finite Volume Schemes to Scalar Conservation Laws in Multiple Dimensions

-This is reasonable due to the wave propagation nature of conservation laws.
-It can be shown that this construction finally leads to a third-order numerical scheme which satisfies a local maximum principle.
-An advantage of the new reconstruction is that there are no artificial parameters at all, therefore it may be easily implemented on any structured or unstructured meshes without essential difficulties.
+This idea is based on the wave propagation nature of conservation laws.
+Since the solution value at $({\bf x}, t)$ can be tracked back to a point in the ball around ${\bf x}$ with radius as $v \Delta t$ at time $t - \Delta t$, while $v$ is local wave speed, it is reasonable for us to use the value in this ball at previous time step in the reconstruction.
+It is shown that this may lead to a third-order numerical scheme, meanwhile a local maximum principle is satisfied.
+An advantage of the new reconstruction is that there is no artificial parameter at all, which makes the algorithm robust and independent of the problem.

 The rest of the paper is organized as follows.
 In Section 2, we describe the integrated quadratic reconstruction based on solving a series of quadratic programming problems.
 Section 3 is devoted to the discussion of the order of accuracy and maximum principle for scalar conservation laws.
 Numerical results are given to demonstrate the stability and accuracy of the proposed scheme in Section 4.
 Finally, a short conclusion is drawn in Section 5.